etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/accounting/setup.md

 Etendo delivers accounting files through:

--   the "Chart of Accounts" modules contained in a Localization Pack if available for your country
+-   the "Chart of Accounts" modules contained in a Localization Bundle if available for your country
 -   and the Generic Chart of Accounts module

 Additionally, a general ledger configuration can also be created manually, but once the corresponding Account Tree has been created.